Montagnards: Persecuted in Vietnam, Living in Limbo in Thailand

 We sincerely hope to receive your feedback regarding improving our upcoming newsletters via the email address email@example.com.

 The focus of the July 2019 Report:

-- Ho Chi Minh City authorities attempted to force make the Thu Thiem Congregation of the Lovers of the Holy Cross and Thu Thiem Church donate their lands for a road-building project along the Saigon River.
+- Ho Chi Minh City authorities attempted to force the Thu Thiem Congregation of the Lovers of the Holy Cross and Thu Thiem Church to donate their lands for a road-building project along the Saigon River.